NeilSenEasow/caprae-prework/report.md

 # Caprae Capital Pre-Work Report
-## Feature: Lead Scoring & Prioritization
+## Feature Developed: Lead Scoring & Prioritization

-### 🧠 Objective
+### Objective
+As part of the AI-Readiness Pre-Screening Challenge, I analyzed the existing lead generation platform [saasquatchleads.com](https://www.saasquatchleads.com) to identify a practical enhancement that could deliver tangible value to users within a 5-hour development window.

-The task was to identify a valuable feature enhancement for the lead generation tool [saasquatchleads.com](https://www.saasquatchleads.com) and implement it within a 5-hour coding window.
-I chose to create a **Lead Scoring and Prioritization** feature designed to help sales teams focus on the most valuable leads.
+I chose to develop a **Lead Scoring and Prioritization** feature that helps sales teams quickly identify and focus on their highest-value leads.

 ---

-### 💡 Why This Feature?
-The existing tool gathers leads from various sources, but it doesn't prioritize them.
-This makes it hard for sales teams to know which leads are most likely to convert.
-A lead scoring system introduces structure and allows sales reps to focus on **high-impact opportunities first** — improving efficiency and ROI.
+### Rationale
+While the current platform effectively aggregates potential leads, it treats all leads equally — lacking a mechanism to distinguish high-potential opportunities from lower-priority ones.
+This results in inefficiencies for users relying on the tool for outbound sales.

+By introducing a lead scoring system, the platform can better align with the needs of sales professionals who want to prioritize outreach based on business potential.
+This added layer of intelligence transforms a static lead list into a more actionable, insight-driven resource.

 ---

-### 🔍 Scoring Logic Summary
+### Scoring Methodology

-Each lead receives a numeric score based on:
+Each lead is assigned a numeric score calculated from the following factors:

-- **Revenue**: Higher revenue = higher score (scaled by millions)
-- **Industry**: Certain industries (like Tech, Finance) receive a weight bonus
+- **Revenue**: Normalized by millions — higher revenue suggests greater deal size and interest.
+- **Industry**: Weighted based on relevance to SaaS sales (e.g., Tech = high weight, Retail = lower weight).
-- **Contact Info**: Leads with both email and phone receive additional score boosts
+- **Contact Availability**: Additional points are added if both email and phone contact information are present.

+**Formula used**:

-score = (revenue / 1_000_000) + industry_weight + contact_info_score
+Score = (Revenue / 1,000,000) + Industry Weight + Contact Info Bonus

-The leads are then sorted in descending order of score to surface the best opportunities first.
+The final dataset is sorted by this score to produce a prioritized lead list.

 ---

-### ⚙️ Tools Used
+### Tools & Technologies

-* Python
+- Python
-* Jupyter Notebook
+- Jupyter Notebook
-* Libraries: `pandas`, `numpy`
+- `pandas`, `numpy`

 ---

-### ✅ Business Relevance
+### Business Impact

-The feature simulates how AI or data logic can be used to **optimize B2B outreach**, making the lead generation process more strategic.
-This aligns closely with Caprae Capital’s emphasis on **practical AI implementation post-acquisition**.
+This feature helps reduce time spent on low-quality leads, improves targeting, and introduces structure to the lead management process.
+It demonstrates a simple yet powerful way to apply data scoring within a sales workflow — consistent with Caprae Capital’s focus on enabling AI-readiness in real-world business operations.

 ---